 KYB regulations around the world typically require a regulated business to evaluate the level of risk associated with its business relationships.
 As a result, companies should implement an appropriate AML strategy involving the following procedures:

-• Due-Diligence: unlike customer due diligence, during which you need to verify if a customer is who they say they are, the due-diligence for businesses means establishing the company’s ultimate beneficial owner (UBO).
+- Due-Diligence: unlike customer due diligence, during which you need to verify if a customer is who they say they are, the due-diligence for businesses means establishing the company’s ultimate beneficial owners (UBOs).
 Determining the UBO of a business allows for assessing the level of risk.
-If UBO poses a greater level of risk, an organization might need to perform enhanced due diligence before proceeding with business relationships or implementing ongoing monitoring.
+If UBO poses a greater level of risk, an organisation might need to perform before proceeding with a business relationship or implementing ongoing monitoring.

-• a regulated organization should screen business relations for involvement with politically exposed persons (PEP).
+- a regulated organisation should screen business relations for involvement with politically exposed persons (PEP).
 Businesses with positive PEP status can pose a higher level of risk due to the potential of political corruption.

-• the restrictions on economic flows imposed by one country on another should be screened and adhered to.
-Organizations should perform checks on both the company and its employees.
+- the restrictions on economic flows imposed by one country on another should be screened and adhered to.
+Organisations should perform checks on both the company and its employees.

-• Transaction monitoring: analyzing a business’ transaction activity may provide important information about its risk status.
+- Transaction monitoring: analysing a business’ transaction activity may provide important information about its risk status.
 For instance, large volumes of transactions made to high-risk countries may indicate possible money laundering.

 Know Your Business in the Digital Age